soragui/flutter_baidu_speech_plugin/README.md

 Add **BDSClientResource/ASR/BDSClientEASRResources** to your project group as "create groups".

-Add the follow framework to your project:
+Add the following framework to your project:

 | Framework | Desc |
 | --------- | ---- |